CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 # Creative Cloud Files API

-In addition to the Asset Browser UI Component, which provides a rich Creative Cloud UI for your users, the Creative SDK also provides headless APIs for accessing Creative Cloud Files directly.
+In addition to the [Asset Browser UI component](), which provides a rich Creative Cloud UI experience for your users, the Creative SDK also provides headless APIs for accessing Creative Cloud Files directly.

 This guide demonstrates how to use these APIs to **download** existing files from a user's Creative Cloud account, and how to **upload** new files as well.